ssorj/quiver/README.md

 ## Overview

-Quiver implementations are native clients (and sometimes also servers) in various languages and APIs that send or receive messages and write raw information about the transfers to standard output.
+Quiver arrow implementations are native clients (and sometimes also servers) in various languages and APIs that send or receive messages and write raw information about the transfers to standard output.
 They are deliberately simple.

-`quiver-arrow` runs an implementation in send or receive mode and captures its output.
+The `quiver-arrow` command runs an implementation in send or receive mode and captures its output.
 It has options for defining the execution parameters, selecting the implementation, and reporting statistics.

-`quiver` makes it easy to launch `quiver-arrow` instances.
+The `quiver` command makes it easy to launch `quiver-arrow` instances.
 In the future, it will collate the results from the individual `quiver-arrow` runs and produce a consolidated report.

 ## Dependencies